Warwick Thornton: Career

 In 2020 he directed a six-part documentary series called The Beach (2020), about himself in isolation on a beach on the remote Dampier Peninsula.
 The film was shot by his son Dylan River.

 Thornton directed a video used to advocate for the "Yes" campaign in the 2023 Australian Indigenous Voice referendum, a vote to change the Australian Constitution to enshrine a Voice to Parliament for Indigenous Australians.
 The video, using John Farnham's iconic 1986 song "You're the Voice" as a soundtrack, was released on 3 September 2023 and was rolled out on social and other digital media and television.
 In 2024, Thornton told Virginia Trioli, when he appeared as her guest in an episode of the series Creative Types, that he was working on a film that represented his anger at the result of the 2023 Voice referendum.

 In 2025, Thornton worked with the Westerman Jilya Institute for Indigenous Mental Health, founded by psychologist Tracy Westerman, to make a film about Aboriginal mental health, for their initiative called "Change Direction", which was launched nationwide in the lead-up to National Reconciliation Week in May 2025.
 Actor Pedrea Jackson featured in the film.

 His 2025 film, Wolfram, premiered on the closing night of the Adelaide Film Festival on 26 October 2025.
 Based on a real story and set in 1932, the film stars Deborah Mailman as a mother longing for the return of her stolen children.
 It is a sequel to Sweet Country, and features some of the same characters.
 Thornton served as director and cinematographer on the film.
 Wolfram looks at the exploitation of First Nations child labour.

+In 2024, it was announced that Thornton had boarded a project to create a biopic about Aboriginal leader and warrior Pemulwuy, titled First Warrior, with Andrew Dillon (of That's‑A‑Wrap Productions) producing and co-writing with Jon Bell.
+Actors Sam Worthington and Jason Clarke, along with filmmakers Phillip Noyce, Stuart Beattie, and Shana Levine, are involved in the project.
+That's-A-Wrap Productions is an all-Indigenous film production company.